STRINGSTRING

 Score

 HDAC6Histone deacetylase 6; Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
 Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
-Histone deacetylases act via the formation of large multiprotein complexes (By similarity).
-Plays a central role in microtubule-dependent cell motility via deacetylation of tubulin.
-Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer (1215 aa)
+Histone deacetylases act via the formation of large multiprotein complexes.
+In addition to histones, deacetylates other proteins: plays a central role in microtubule-dependent cell motility by mediating deacetylation of tubulin.
+Involved in the MTA1-mediated epigenetic regulation [...]
+(1215 aa)

 Predicted Functional Partners: